Selbin/cab-booking/README.md

               "message": "Trip completed"
             }

-          This wil end the trip providing you with the trip
+          This wil end the trip providing you with the trip details